A hiatal hernia occurs when the upper part of your stomach pushes up through your diaphragm and into your chest region.

 - avoiding bending over or lying down after eating

-You may not avoid a hiatal hernia entirely.
-However, you may avoid making a hernia worse by:
+You may not avoid a hiatal hernia entirely, but you can avoid making a hernia worse by:

 - losing excess weight